-Similarly, a (weak) quasi-cocycle $b$ on $G$ is called $A$-proper if the corresponding sets are pre-compact. \begin{definition} Let $G$ be a lcsc group and let $A$ be subset and $p \in (1, \infty)$. \begin{enumerate}[(i)] \item $G$ is a-F$L^p$-menable relative to $A$ if there exists an $L^p$-cocycle on $G$ which is $A$-proper. \item $G$ is a-FF$L^p$-menable relative to $A$ if there exists a weak $L^p$-cocycle on $G$ which is $A$-proper. \item $G$ is a-FFF$L^p$-menable relative to $A$ if there exists a weak $L^p$-quasi-cocycle on $G$ which is $A$-proper. \end{enumerate} If $A = G$ then we simply say that $G$ is a-F$L^p$-menable, a-FF$L^p$-menable or a-FFF$L^p$-menable respectively. \end{definition} \begin{remark} \begin{enumerate}[(i)] \item In the sequel when given $p \in (1, \infty)$, we refer to a-F$L^p$-menability, a-FF$L^p$-menability or a-FFF$L^p$-menability as \emph{$L^p$-Haagerup-type properties}.
-If we do not want to specify $p$, then we simply refer to them as \emph{Haagerup-type properties}. \item If $p=2$, then we also write ``$H$'' (for Hilbert space) instead of ``$L^2$''. \item Every Kazhdan-type property $\mathcal T$ has a dual Haagerup-type property $\mathcal H$ such that if $G$ enjoys both $\mathcal T$ and $\mathcal H$ relativ to $A$, then $A$ is pre-compact. \item if $d$ denotes a left-admissible metric on $G$, then $A$-properness of a wq-cocycle $b$ is equivalent to the existence of a proper function $\rho: (0, \infty) \to (0, \infty)$ such that for all $x \in A$,
+Similarly, a (weak) quasi-cocycle $b$ on $G$ is called $A$-proper if the corresponding sets are pre-compact. \begin{definition} Let $G$ be a lcsc group and let $A$ be subset and let $\mathcal E$ be a class of Banach spaces. \begin{enumerate}[(i)] \item $G$ is a-F$\mathcal E$-menable relative to $A$ if there exists an $L^p$-cocycle on $G$ which is $A$-proper. \item $G$ is a-FF$\mathcal E$-menable relative to $A$ if there exists a weak $L^p$-cocycle on $G$ which is $A$-proper. \item $G$ is a-FFF$\mathcal E$-menable relative to $A$ if there exists a weak $L^p$-quasi-cocycle on $G$ which is $A$-proper. \end{enumerate} If $A = G$ then we simply say that $G$ is a-F$\mathcal E$-menable, a-FF$\mathcal E$-menable or a-FFF$\mathcal E$-menable respectively.
+In particular, this defines absolute and relative versions of a-F$L^p$-menability, a-FF$L^p$-menability and a-FFF$L^p$-menability \end{definition} \begin{remark} \begin{enumerate}[(i)] \item In the sequel we refer to a-F$\mathcal E$-menability, a-FF$\mathcal E$-menability or a-FFF$\mathcal E$-menability as \emph{Haagerup-type properties} with respect to $\mathcal E$. \item Every Kazhdan-type property $\mathcal T$ has a dual Haagerup-type property $\mathcal H$ such that if $G$ enjoys both $\mathcal T$ and $\mathcal H$ relative to $A$, then $A$ is pre-compact. \item if $d$ denotes a left-admissible metric on $G$, then $A$-properness of a wq-cocycle $b$ is equivalent to the existence of a proper function $\rho: (0, \infty) \to (0, \infty)$ such that for all $x \in A$,